 - Reduced interest in common hobbies and activities

-- Feeling tired all the time and loss of energy despite lacking any kind of workout
+- Feeling tired all the time; loss of energy with no valid reason

 - General change in sleeping pattern

-- Drastic change in appetite which can be accompanied with weight gain or weight loss
+- Significant change in appetite which can be accompanied by weight gain or weight loss

 - Thoughts of death or suicide